 We acknowledge this is a country of which the members and Elders of the local Aboriginal communities have been custodians for many centuries, and on which these people have performed age-old ceremonies.

-There many different groups within the Australian Aboriginal and Torres Strait Islander communities.
-The traditional Aboriginal groups of the Inner West Council area are the Gadigal and Wangal peoples of the Eora nation.
+There many different language groups within the Australian Aboriginal and Torres Strait Islander communities.
+The traditional Aboriginal groups of the Inner West Council area are the Gadigal and Wangal peoples of the Eora Nation.

 Although exact boundaries cannot be determined, it is believed the Gadigal clan stretched along the south side of Port Jackson from South Head to about Petersham.

 The Wangal people were believed to have occupied the area along the southern shore of the Parramatta River, from about Petersham to about Rosehill.